MuhtasimTanmoy/notebook/open source study/tokio.md

 # Tokio

-Tokio is an asyncronous runtime for rust programming language.
+Tokio is an asynchronous runtime for the Rust programming language.

 ```rust
 async fn print() {